DataBrewery/cubes/doc/introduction.rst

 Server
 ------

-Cubes comes with built-in WSGI HTTP OLAP server called :doc:`Slicer` and provides json API for most of the cubes framework functionality.
+Cubes comes with built-in WSGI HTTP OLAP server called :doc:`slicer` and provides json API for most of the cubes framework functionality.
 The server is based on the Werkzeug WSGI framework.